201-301-code-fellows/city-explorer-api/README.md

 ---

+Number and name of feature: Feature 2: Move Movies into new module

+Estimate of time needed to complete: 30 Mins

+Start time: 1630

+Finish time: 1700

+Actual time needed to complete: 30 mins

+---
+---

+Number and name of feature: Feature 1: Move Weather into new module

+Estimate of time needed to complete: 1 Hour

+Start time: 1600

+Finish time: 1630

+Actual time needed to complete: 30 mins

+---

+---

 Number and name of feature: Feature 1: Adding API for weather

 Estimate of time needed to complete: 1 Hour